superducktoes/ld_preload/README.md

 Example 2: Injected random number generator
 Example 3: Guess the password
 Example 4: Injected guess the password
-Example 5: Inject and return to syscall guess the password
+Example 5: Inject and return to syscall guess the password Example 6: Inject write() and post data